Gbps/gbps/README.md

 I own and operate the Reverse Engineering Discord: https://discord.gg/Wq8AJB3

-If you need to get in contact with me, my Discord is: Gbps#4141
+If you need to get in contact with me, my Discord is: @gbps

 I have a blog I never update at: https://ctf.re/